thainnos/Salt-and-Pepper/Instructions/README.md

+# Game Instructions

-Game Instructions coming soon.
+- Game Instructions coming soon.
-The English version is currently in progress.
+- The English version is currently in progress.